USS Chesapeake (1799): Chesapeake–Leopard Affair

 After sailing for some hours, Leopard, commanded by Captain Salusbury Humphreys, approached Chesapeake and hailed a request to deliver dispatches to England, a customary request of the time.
 When a British lieutenant arrived by boat he handed Barron an order, given by Vice-Admiral George Berkeley of the Royal Navy, which instructed the British ships to stop and board Chesapeake to search for deserters.
 Barron refused to allow this search, and as the lieutenant returned to Leopard Barron ordered the crew to general quarters.
 Shortly afterward Leopard hailed Chesapeake; Barron could not understand the message.
 Leopard fired a shot across the bow, followed by a broadside, at Chesapeake.
 For fifteen minutes, while Chesapeake attempted to arm herself, Leopard continued to fire broadside after broadside until Barron struck his colors.
 Chesapeake only managed to fire one retaliatory shot after hot coals from the galley were brought on deck to ignite the cannon.
-The British boarded Chesapeake and carried off four crewmen, declining Barron's offer that Chesapeake be taken as a prize of war.
+The British boarded Chesapeake and removed four deserters, declining Barron's offer that Chesapeake be taken as a prize of war.
 Chesapeake suffered three sailors killed and Barron was among the eighteen wounded.

 Word of the incident spread quickly on Chesapeake's return to Hampton Roads, where the British squadron that included Leopard was provisioning.
 Mobs of angry citizens destroyed two hundred water casks destined for the squadron and nearly killed a British lieutenant before local authorities intervened.
-The fourth death of a "Chesapeake" sailor two days later came in the midst of the growing outrage.
+The fourth death of a Chesapeake sailor two days later came in the midst of the growing outrage.
 The coffin holding the body of Robert MacDonald was transported across the Elizabeth River, which flowed between Portsmouth and Norfolk, amid cannon tributes and ships at half mast and an estimated 4,000 citizens to receive it at the Norfolk wharf.